 All Papers and Homework.
 Format for all papers is double-spaced, Times New Roman font, 12 pitch, one inch margins and APA style.
-If you prefer to use another style (Chicago, MLA, etc.) please indicate the style on the cover sheet/first page.

 Discussion Board Questions.
 Each student will participate in discussions frequently and will receive a grade for each discussion question based on the rubric below.